 eCall's success hinges on two key elements:

-- An upgraded European wide interoperable Public Safety Answering Point (PSAP) infrastructure
+- An upgraded Europe-wide interoperable Public Safety Answering Point (PSAP) infrastructure

 - Installed or embedded Machine-to-Machine (M2M) communication devices in all vehicles.

-In the event of a serious road incident, the In-Vehicle Equipment (IVE) must be able to automatically dial 112 and reliably communicate incident details over wireless networks.
+In a serious road incident, the In-Vehicle Equipment (IVE) must be able to automatically dial 112 and reliably communicate incident details over wireless networks.